yinka3/context-LLM/README.md

 ### Write Path

-In *One Piece*, Dr. Vegapunk is the world’s greatest scientist—so brilliant that his brain grew too large for his body.
+In *One Piece*, Dr. Vegapunk is the world’s greatest scientist, so brilliant that his brain grew too large for his body.
 His solution?
 Split his consciousness into six satellites, each handling a specialized aspect of his genius: logic, evil, good, desire, violence, and wisdom.

 Vestige borrows this idea.
 Rather than throwing one monolithic prompt at extraction and hoping for the best, the write path splits cognitive labor across specialized prompts: